How Much Weight Can My Safety Harness Support?

 ANSI plays a major role in how harnesses are manufactured.

-ANSI is the organization responsible for developing safety specification and testing guidelines for most of the personal protective equipment you use on the job, including harnesses.
+ANSI is the organization responsible for developing safety specifications and testing guidelines for most of the personal protective equipment you use on the job, including harnesses.
 In this case, the standard in question is the ANSI/ASSE Z359.1-1992 (R1999).

 This standard gives specification and testing guidelines for the various components of your fall arrest system (i.e., harnesses).
 The weight range covered is from 130 lbs to 310 lbs.
 Therefore, most standard harnesses will support up to 310 lbs.
 Note most, not all.

 This begs the question, why did ANSI use that weight range?
 You may already be aware that OSHA requires that no more than 1800 lbs of force be placed upon the body in a fall arrest event.
-With a person in the 130 to 310 lb weight range, the standard equipment available (harnesses, 6 ft. lanyards with deceleration devices, manufactured anchor points, etc.) should keep the forces on the body below that 1800 lb limit.
+With a person in the 130 to 310 lb weight range, the standard equipment available (safety harnesses, 6 ft. lanyards with deceleration devices, manufactured anchor points, etc.) should keep the forces on the body below that 1800 lb limit.

 Increased weight leads to increased risk in the event of a fall.